 I wish to thank the parents for displaying their ongoing confidence in the school by enrolling their child, the staff for their genuine interest and ongoing care of the students, and the students for displaying enormous pride in the School.
-I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2019 and areas for development.
+I confirm that information in this Report is the result of a School evaluative process and provides an account of the School's progress in 2020 and areas for development.

-1.3 Parents and Friends' Committee
+1.3 Parents and Friends' Association

-In 2019, the Parents and Friends' Committee once again worked to support the School throughout the school year.
-At the start of the school year, the Welcome Evening was held which provided an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
-In addition, families then had the opportunity to engage with the Headmaster and teachers whilst enjoying light refreshments.
-With new families joining our school in 2019, this was a wonderful opportunity to welcome them into our community.
-Later in the year, the Headmaster once again invited parents and friends of the School to attend an information evening which is always much appreciated.
-The Valedictory Assembly was held in September, where the graduating Class of 2019 were farewelled, this was a special event filled with emotion, and was attended by many families.
-In December, the Graduation Awards Assembly was also well attended by families, with light refreshments being provided at the conclusion of the formalities.
-This event provided a wonderful opportunity to celebrate the many achievements of the school year, and to allow families the chance to thank the staff for their continuous efforts throughout 2019.
+In 2020, the Parents and Friends' Association began well with the traditional Welcome Evening which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
+In addition, families then had the opportunity to engage with the

+Headmaster and teachers whilst enjoying light refreshments.
+With new families joining our school in 2020, this was a wonderful opportunity to welcome them into our community.
+With the impact of COVID - 19 a number of activities were conducted online.
+The Valedictory Assembly was held in September, where the graduating Class of 2020 were farewelled, this was a special event filled with emotion, and was viewed by many families online both domestically and overseas.
+In December, the Graduation Awards Assembly was attended by a limited number of families, with light refreshments being provided at the conclusion of the formalities.
+This event provided a wonderful opportunity to celebrate the many achievements of the school year, and to allow families the chance to thank the staff for their continuous efforts throughout 2020.